 Ideally used in addition to regular flossing, the unit takes water from a large, refillable water tank and delivers it at pressure out through the nozzle, which you control.

-The variable pressure settings offers a pressurised water jet to clean in between teeth and along the gumline.
+The variable pressure settings offer a pressurized water jet to clean in between teeth and along the gumline.

 Connected to mains power it cannot be used wirelessly.

 How to use the Belmint Home Sleek Home Water Flosser

 Using a water flosser takes some practice and is not generally something you master the first time you use it, but the skill and technique can be quickly learned and oral health benefits achieved as a result.